m2w/talaria/README.md

 - `insertionSelector` [`string`], an optional CSS selector that determines where comments are inserted into the DOM.
 The selector is run off `<permalink-element>.parentElement`, and inserted `beforeend` (as the last child of the target node).
 - `cacheTimeout` [`number` (default: `3600000`)], the time (in ms) before cached date expires (and talaria will refetch comment data).
 - `commentsVisible` [`boolean` (default: `false`)], a flag that determines whether comments are initially expanded.
 When `false`, users will only see a `N comments` notice, which they can click to view all corresponding comments.
+- `commentCountClickHandler` [`(Event) => void`, (default: `Talaria.showComments`)], allows you to configure what happens when comments are initially hidden and the user clicks on the comment count.
+By default, the comments are shown and the comment count is hidden, please see the default implementation for an idea on how to customize this behaviour to suit your needs.

 ### Customizing talaria's look'n'feel